John Starks: Chicago Bulls

-Starks played for the Chicago Bulls for 4 games in the 1999–2000 season.
+Starks played for the Chicago Bulls for four games in the 1999–2000 season.
+When the Bulls were unable to trade him before the February trade deadline, both sides contacted the league and inquired whether Starks could be released without pay so he could join a contender.
+The matter went to arbitrator who ruled that Starks could be released without pay, but would not be eligible for the playoffs with another team.
+With the ruling, Starks rescinded his request to be released but the Bulls released him anyway, citing their desire to focus on the younger core of the team.

 Utah Jazz

-Starks finished his career with the Utah Jazz, playing for the Jazz from 2000–01 to 2001–02.
+Starks finished his career with the Utah Jazz, playing for the franchise from 2000 to 2002.

 Later career and retirement

 After his stint with Golden State, Starks played for the Chicago Bulls and Utah Jazz before failing to make an NBA team in 2002 and retiring with 10,829 career points.
 He currently works for the Knicks as an alumnus and fan development official, and as a pre-and-post-game analyst on MSG Network's home Knicks game coverage.
 He has also served as the head coach of the Maulers, a Slamball team.
 He was head coach of the Westchester Wildfire during the 2003 United States Basketball League season.
 His autobiography, John Starks: My Life, was published in 2004.

 Starks is part-owner and a promoter for the Ektio basketball shoe, which doctor and former college basketball player Barry Katz designed to reduce ankle injuries.

-John Starks owns a Kia dealership, John Starks Kia, in the Briarwood neighborhood of Jamaica, NY.
+Starks owns a Kia dealership, John Starks Kia, in the Briarwood neighborhood of Jamaica, New York.

 Slamball coaching record

 Legacy

-His tenacity, desire to win, and plays like "The Dunk", made Starks into a great crowd favorite in New York.
-Despite not being a perennial all-star, Starks is generally considered one of the greatest Knicks in history.
-Starks' fiery intensity often led to emotional displays on the court.
-Reggie Miller, star shooting guard for the Indiana Pacers, was often a provocateur and target of his ire; during game three of the 1993 NBA Playoffs, Starks was ejected for headbutting Miller.
+His tenacity, desire to win, and plays like "The Dunk,” made Starks into a crowd favorite in New York. and he is considered one of the greatest Knicks.
 Starks is the Knicks' all-time leader in three point field goals (982).
 He was the first player in NBA history to make 200 three-pointers in one season; his 217 during the 1994–95 NBA season broke Louie Dampier's single-season professional (NBA or ABA) record of 199 during the 1968–69 ABA season.
 Dennis Scott broke Starks' record a year later with 267; it now belongs to Stephen Curry.

-Despite his relatively short height, Starks was, like his teammates Charles Oakley and Patrick Ewing, an apt defender on the 1990s defensive-minded New York Knicks, which employed a physical No Lay-Up Defense under head coach Pat Riley.
 Starks was named to the NBA All-Defensive Second Team once, in 1992–93.

-Starks is mentioned by surname in A Tribe Called Quest's song "8 Million Stories" on Midnight Marauders and in Beastie Boys’ “Get It Together” off Ill Communication.
+Starks is mentioned by surname in A Tribe Called Quest's song "8 Million Stories" on Midnight Marauders and in Beastie Boys' "Get It Together" off Ill Communication.

 Personal life

-Starks' mother was one-quarter Muscogee.

-On December 13, 1986, John Starks married his wife Jackie.
+Starks' mother was one-quarter Muscogee, making him one-eighth Muscogee.
+On December 13, 1986, Starks married his wife Jackie.
 They have one son and two daughters.